 The Oregon Fair Employment Practice Act prohibits employment practices that discriminate on the basis of disability (OR Rev. Stat.
 Sec.
-659A.001et seq.).
+659A.001 et seq.).
 The Act covers all employers regardless of size; however, the laws prohibiting disability discrimination apply only to employers with six or more employees.
 An intern is considered to be in an employment relationship with an employer for purposes of employment discrimination under the Act.

 Note: An individual is regarded as having such an impairment if he or she has been subjected to an unlawful employment action because of an actual or perceived impairment, whether or not the impairment limits or is perceived to limit a major life activity.
 An individual is not regarded as having a physical or mental impairment if an impairment is minor and has an actual or expected duration of 6 months or less.

-The determination of whether an impairment substantially limits a major life activity must be made without regard to the ameliorative effects of mitigating measures.
-Mitigating measures include medication, medical supplies, equipment, or appliances, low vision devices that magnify, ...
+The determination of whether an impairment substantially limits a major life activity must be made without ...